The story features two or more Big Bads

 - Scooby-Doo!
 Mystery Incorporated: The most active villain throughout the first season was Professor Pericles, but the finale revealed that Mayor Jones was the true instigator of the plot, and had been manipulating the gang throughout the season.

 - Hot Wheels Battle Force 5 has had at least two Big Bads per season.
 Season one has Kalus leading the Vandals and Zemerik leading the Sark as the main villains.
 Season 2 introduced the Red Sentients lead by Krytus, Sage's Evil Twin brother, as a third Big Bad.
 While Zemerik was pushed aside somewhat, he still remained a main threat.
-Not, only the Red Sentients remain, but Sage states something worse than her brother is coming and a Sark Cult called the Alpha-Code has shown up, implying that season three will also have a Big Bad Ensemble with at least these two groups.
+Not, only the Red Sentients remain, but Sage states something worse than her brother is coming and a Sark Cult called the Alpha-Code has shown up, implying that season three will also have one with at least these two groups.

 - Elmyra and Montana Max in Tiny Toon Adventures.

 - Beast Wars has Megatron, the Tripredacus Council, and the original Megatron, though the latter two get far less screen time than the first.

 - In another Transformers example, there's Transformers Prime season 2 — while Megatron is recognized as the main villain, Silas and Airachnid have taken on equal standing as threats, with the role of The Heavy shifting between them depending on the episode.
 Starscream is also running around independently, but with his recent string of bad luck he's more of a cross between a Big Bad Wannabe and a Wild Card.

 - Around the middle of the season, though, Airachnid has been put out of commission (for the foreseeable future) and Starscream has obtained armour which makes him a genuine threat, ending his Ineffectual Sympathetic Villain run..
 Silas is still a very real threat at this point, however.